 Special Services At Home

-The Special Services at Home (SSAH) program is funded by the Ministry of Children & Youth Services.
+The Special Services at Home (SSAH) program is funded by the Ministry of Children, Community and Social Services.

 Family Support Options (FSO) Coordinators assist families to apply for SSAH funding which provides one-to-one support in the home or in the person’s community to meet personal development and growth goals.
 SSAH provides funding for parent relief and related supports to help the family meet their identified needs.

 Community Helpers for Active Participation (CHAP) is a database for families who would like to contract with an Independent Provider.
 The CHAP Coordinator screens individuals who are interested in supporting people with developmental or physical disabilities.
-Families who utilize the Independent Model can register and place classified ads so that they can be matched with individuals who are interested in providing support.
-The CHAP Coordinators search the database for families and send profiles of potential independent providers to registered families
+Families who choose an Independent Provider can register and place classified ads so that they can be matched with individuals who are interested in providing support.
+The CHAP Coordinators search the database for families and send profiles of potential independent providers to registered families.

 Support for children who are medically fragile / technology dependent (MFTD)